massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

     QueueClient client = new QueueClient(storageConnectionString, queueName);
     ```

-1. In the **Main** method, add the following line of code to asynchronously create the queue if it does not already exist:
+1. In the **Main** method, add the following line of code to asynchronously create the queue if it doesn't already exist:

     ```
     await client.CreateAsync();